bharatAmeria/churn-rate-classifier-learn-yard/README.md

 # 📊 Customer Churn Prediction Pipeline

 This project demonstrates a **production-ready, end-to-end Machine Learning pipeline** to predict whether a customer is likely to churn.
-Built with **Apache Airflow**, **Docker**, and exposed via a **REST API**, the architecture is modular, scalable, and reproducible.
+Built with **Apache Airflow**, **Docker**, and exposed via a **Streamlit APP**, the architecture is modular, scalable, and reproducible.

 ---